Public Safety Policies and Crime Statistics:

 Reasonable assistance will be provided to drivers whose motor vehicle is disabled on campus.
 After the driver of the vehicle prepares and signs the appropriate vehicle assistance form, an officer will provide a battery boost or other appropriate assistance.

 Members of SCC Public Safety routinely provide safety presentations during class orientations.
 They are also available to talk to any department or groups of students.
 The orientations and talks are designed to educate members of the college community about the services provided by SCC Public Safety and how to avoid becoming the victim of a crime at the college.

 Policies Regarding Weapons, Smoking and Children

-Scottsdale Community College is located on the Salt River-Pima-Maricopa Indian Community, reservation.
-SRPMIC ordinace prohibits firearms on the reservation, except those owned by community members and Arizona State Certified Law Enforcement Officers.
+Scottsdale Community College is located on the Salt River Pima-Maricopa Indian Community, reservation.
+SRPMIC ordinance prohibits firearms on the reservation, except those owned by community members and Arizona State Certified Law Enforcement Officers.

 Children on campus: